 The Department of Housing and Residence Education supports the educational mission of the University of Florida.
-In addition to providing well-maintained facilities, the department is committed to providing out-ofclassroom and classroom-enhancing learning opportunities, leadership training, communitybuilding experiences, and developmental transition assistance.
+In addition to providing well-maintained facilities, the department is committed to providing out-ofclassroom and classroom-enhancing learning during 2011-12, staff scheduled over 1,169 programs for residents.

+In the residence halls

+opportunities, leadership training, communitybuilding experiences, and developmental transition assistance.
 Throughout the year, residents and staff actively develop, facilitate, and coordinate a wide variety of programs in Graduate and Family Housing and the residence halls.